Will Brake Cleaner Damage Your Tires? A must read

 How do you spray brake cleaner without removing the tires?

-In the ensuing paragraphs, I will show you how you can effectively use a brake cleaner without having or needing to remove your car tires.
+I will show you how you can effectively use a brake cleaner without having or needing to remove your car tires.
 These steps only apply to and are to be followed if you aim to only clean the exterior part of the brake system.

 Step 1: Set your car on a flat surface